 — Edna Ferber

 The issue here is that a lot of time is wasted trying to improve the project details, even though the standard requirements of the owner have been met.
-In some cases, the delay of a project can be from a project manager.
-This is because PMs sometimes think the project will be more appreciated if additional features can be added to what was initially agreed upon.
+In some cases, the delay of your product delivery can be from PMs.
+This is because they sometimes think the project will be more appreciated if additional features can be added to what was initially agreed upon.

 Note that adding more details is not bad if it is well planned.
-The determiners here are factors like the risks to initial planning, additional testing, more documentation, and costs.
-Collectively, all these must be considered, or else the result could be a failed project or delay in its delivery.
+The determiners here are factors like the risks to initial planning, additional testing, more documentation, and software development costs.
+Collectively, all these must be considered, or else the result could be a failure or delay in its delivery.

 Research and Development Project